Skip to Content

 As you can see, it can still get hot in October, so if you want better chances of less hot and humid weather, you may want to visit in the late Fall or Winter months instead.

 Now with it still being hurricane season – have no worries!
 It’s rare for a hurricane to impact the Disney area in a drastic way.
+In the event that a hurricane is projected to hit the area, Disney will keep guests safe and entertained in their resorts.

 And if you choose to reschedule, Disney will graciously allow you to do so.
 Airlines and car rental companies usually do the same, too.